-The Revlon Professional Ethnic Products Division came to Rosica with ambitious goals that could only be achieved through an exciting, multifaceted campaign.
-It was seeking to boost U.S. sales, counter negative perceptions, improve employee morale and promote Revlon in Europe as well as South and Central America.
-Rosica implemented a multicultural public relations campaign that included international media outreach with language translations as needed into Spanish, Portuguese and French.
-The campaign involved customer-focused in-store promotions, publicity for special events, such as essay competitions, and celebrity look-alike contests.
-A wedding wish contest our agency executed featured the Grammy- and Dove-award winning gospel music singer and radio show host Yolanda Adams performing at the lucky couple’s nuptials.
+The Revlon Professional Division came to Rosica with ambitious goals that could only be achieved through an exciting, multifaceted campaign.
+It was seeking to boost U.S. sales, counter negative perceptions, improve employee morale, and promote Revlon in Europe as well as South and Central America.
+Rosica implemented a multicultural public relations campaign that included international media outreach with translations into Spanish, Portuguese, and French.
+The campaign involved customer-focused in-store promotions, publicity for special events, such as essay competitions, and a celebrity look-alike contest.
+We also helped launch and execute Revlon’s Wedding Wish Contest featuring the Grammy- and Dove-award winning gospel music singer and radio show host Yolanda Adams, who performed at the winning couple’s nuptials.
 The winners were revealed with all the fanfare of a Publisher’s Clearinghouse-style announcement.
-Our agency recommended a new cause-marketing effort to improve Revlon’s image and we developed a partnership between Revlon and the Birthing Project USA, which attracted significant attention within relevant consumer markets.
+Rosica also created a cause-marketing partnership with the Birthing Project USA to improve Revlon’s image and attract significant attention in markets across the nation, as well as in national media.
+We aptly named it Revlon’s Beauty & Baby Tour.